justinalexandershaw/vigilant-octo-bassoon/content/rest/reference/repos.md

 ## Pages

 The {% data variables.product.prodname_pages %} API retrieves information about your {% data variables.product.prodname_pages %} configuration, and the statuses of your builds.
-Information about the site and the builds can only be accessed by authenticated owners{% ifversion not ghae %}, even if the websites are public{% endif %}.
-For more information, see "[About {% data variables.product.prodname_pages %}](/pages/getting-started-with-github-pages/about-github-pages)."
+Information about the site and the builds can only be accessed by authenticated owners](/pages/getting-started-with-github-pages/about-github-pages)."

 In {% data variables.product.prodname_pages %} API endpoints with a `status` key in their response, the value can be one of:
 * `null`: The site has yet to be built.